-- Name = <name> The client name which will be used in the Job resource directive or in the console run command.
-This directive is required. - Address = <address> Where the address is a host name, a fully qualified domain name, or a network address in dotted quad notation for a Bacula File server daemon.
-This directive is required. - FD Port = <port-number> Where the port is a port number at which the Bacula File server daemon can be contacted.
-The default is 9102. - Catalog = < Catalog-resource-name > This specifies the name of the catalog resource to be used for this Client.
-This directive is required. - Password = password> This is the password to be used when establishing a connection with the File services, so the Client configuration file on the machine to be backed up must have the same password defined for this Director.
+Name = <name> The client name which will be used in the Job resource directive or in the console run command.
 This directive is required.

+Enabled = $\langle yes | no \rangle$ This directive allows you to enable or disable the Client resource.
+If the resource is disabled, the Client will not be used.

+Address = <address> Where the address is a host name, a fully qualified domain name, or a network address in dotted quad notation for a Bacula File server daemon.
+This directive is required.

+FD Port = <port-number> Where the port is a port number at which the Bacula File server daemon can be contacted.
+The default is 9102.

+Catalog = < Catalog-resource-name > This specifies the name of the catalog resource to be used for this Client.
+This directive is required.

+Password = password> This is the password to be used when establishing a connection with the File services, so the Client configuration file on the machine to be backed up must have the same password defined for this Director.
+This directive is required.
+If you have either /dev/random bc on your machine, Bacula will generate a random password during the configuration process, otherwise it will be left blank.

+The password is plain text.
+It is not generated through any special process, but it is preferable for security reasons to make the text random.

+Snapshot Retention = <time-period-specification> The Snapshot Retention directive defines the length of time that Bacula will keep Snapshots in the Catalog database and on the Client after the Snapshot creation.
+When this time period expires, and if using the snapshot prune command, Bacula will prune (remove) Snapshot records that are older than the specified Snapshot Retention period and will contact the FileDaemon to delete Snapshots from the system.

+The Snapshot retention period is specified as seconds, minutes, hours, days, weeks, months, quarters, or years.
+See the Configuration chapter of this manual for additional details of time specification.

+The default is 0 seconds, Snapshots are deleted at the end of the backup.
+The Job SnapshotRetention directive overwrites the Client SnapshotRetention directive.

-If you have either /dev/random bc on your machine, Bacula will generate a random password during the configuration process, otherwise it will be left blank. - The password is plain text.
-It is not generated through any special process, but it is preferable for security reasons to make the text random. - File Retention = <time-period-specification> The File Retention directive defines the length of time that Bacula will keep File records in the Catalog database after the End time of the Job corresponding to the File records.
+File Retention = <time-period-specification> The File Retention directive defines the length of time that Bacula will keep File records in the Catalog database after the End time of the Job corresponding to the File records.
 When this time period expires, and if AutoPrune is set to yes Bacula will prune (remove) File records that are older than the specified File Retention period.
 Note, this affects only records in the catalog database.
 It does not affect your archive backups.